AshDoesStuf/BotCTFAPI/README.md

 3. Once the bot connects to the Minecraft server, it will automatically initialize the `CTFApiClient` and attach it to the bot instance as `bot.ctfApi`.

-4. Use the `bot.ctfApi` property to interact with the CTF server and make API calls.
+4. You can use the `bot.ctfApi` property to interact with the CTF server and make API calls.
 For example:

     ```javascript
     bot.on("login", async () => {